Figure Skating Registration

 - Class confirmation and invoices will NOT be emailed.

-- NO GRACE PERIOD.
-If first payment is not made by the CONTRACT DUE DATE you will lose your spot in any classes that have a wait list and the next skater in line will be placed in the class.
+There is only one payment for this Phase 3 contract period.
+LSA requests that full payment be made at the time of registration online via paypal.
+However, if your full payment is not made by Sunday, July 5, 2020 at 4:00 p.m., you will lose your spot in any classes that have a wait list and the next skater in line will be placed in the class.
+A $50 late fee will also be added to your account balance.

 Contract Committee Members